Reasons to Have a Doula or Midwife for Your Birth

 Many clinics offer installment payment plans where patients can prepay for their fertility treatment over time.
 Ask your clinic’s Financial Counselor about your options.
 Keep in mind that paying for fertility treatments is a common concern among patients, and clinics tend to have an abundance of information when it comes to internal and external payment options.
 You are not alone in your financing journey!

-Many organizations offer grants designed to help families who can’t afford the fertility treatment they need.
+Many organizations offer grant & discount programs designed to help families who can’t afford the fertility treatment they need.
 If you think you may have trouble financing your fertility treatment, do some research on the grants available to you.
 You may be surprised at how many are available.

 If you’re actively serving in the military, ask your clinic about any special rates that may apply to you.
 Many clinics offer service members and their families a lower rate to thank them for their service.